 DTC uses value analysis (aka Design to Value) to quantify the value that can be delivered to the customer.
 Redesign and reworking costs should be considered.

 Testing is a major part in in the process to ensure that products have predetermined quality standards demanded by the customers.
 In this stage the team has to design steps that required for validating the product to ensure that it doesn’t have any defects and it is properly functioning.

 Design for Maintainability (DFM)

 Maintainability is how easily a product can be maintained.
 Here, the design team give attention to reducing maintenance costs.
 Eg preventive maintenance and corrective maintenance.

 Design for Robustness

 Robustness is the ability of the system to reduce variations while delivering defined outputs.
 Chief considerations here are structural and environmental.

 Design for Supply Chain (DFSC)

 Target here is to design a system with high supply chain efficiency, less inventory cost and less or zero waste.
-Error detection of the product should also be considered in design step.
+Error detection should be considered in the design step.

 Design for Safety